pytorch/tutorials/recipes_source/distributed_device_mesh.rst

 Why DeviceMesh is Useful
 ------------------------
+DeviceMesh is useful, when composability is requried.
+That is when your parallelism solutions require both communication across hosts and within each host.
+The image above shows that we can create a 2D mesh that connects the devices within each host, and connects each device with its counterpart on the other hosts in a homogenous setup.

+Without DeviceMesh, users would need to manually set up NCCL communicators before applying any parallelism.
-The following code snippet illustrates a 2D setup without :class:`DeviceMesh`.
+The following code snippet illustrates a hybrid sharding 2-D Parallel pattern setup without :class:`DeviceMesh`.
 First, we need to manually calculate the shard group and replicate group.
 Then, we need to assign the correct shard and replicate group to each rank.

 .. code-block:: python